Head to Quesnel for winter fun and Games

 - with files from Brenda Beatty (originally published on SnowSeekers.ca)

 When it comes to winter travel destinations in BC, you have your pick from Island escapes to interior BC mega resorts.
-But with the 2024 BC Winter Games set to descend on the northern BC town of Quesnel, now is the time to get to know this northern BC winter hub.
-Think pre-Olympics Whistler (on a slightly smaller scale).
+But as the recent host of the BC Winter Games in 2024, Quesnel can deliver a winter weekend getaway that puts you in the heart of the action, free from the crowds of bigger name destinations.

-A winter weekend getaway in Quesnel BC puts you in the heart of the action, but free from the crowds of bigger name destinations.
 This haven for outdoor pursuits, such as cross-country skiing, snowshoeing, and ice-fishing, offers countless snow-covered trails within a 10-minute drive from the heart of the city, making it a winter lovers' paradise.

 Skiers enjoy the winter wonderland up at Hallis Lake Nordic Centre.